The Top Escape Rooms In London | Immersive Rooms, Virtual Reality, And More

 Price: £24pp/£20 on Sundays | Number of Rooms: 3 | Number of Players: 2-6 | Location: Second Floor, Regents Studios, 8 Andrews Road, E8 4QN

 If you’ve ever wanted to live an episode of the BBC’s Sherlock, then this is the game for you.
 Fully licensed, with exclusively recorded cameos from Benedict Cumberbatch et al, the attention to detail in this multi-room experience is what bags it a place on our lost of the best escape rooms in London.
-The twists and turns of the plot can be a little hard to follow, but with fantastically varied puzzles from escape room veterans, Time Run, and creative content from Steven Moffat and Mark Gattis, it doesn’t take a detective to figure out why this experience is worth a try.
+The twists and turns of the plot can sometimes be a little hard to follow, but with fantastically varied puzzles from escape room veterans, Time Run, and creative content from Steven Moffat and Mark Gattis, it doesn’t take a detective to figure out why this experience is worth a try.
 Plus, there’s a bar at the end, and IT has its own mini cocktail puzzle experience, which guarantees to both create the need for a stiff drink, and the drink itself.
-READ MORE

 Price: From £34pp | Number of Games: 2, plus | Number of Players: 4-6 (but you can play up to 5 teams concurrently) | Location: W12 Shopping Centre, Shepherd’s Bush Green, W12 8PP